Nicologies/GitHubBuddy/README.md

 ## How to Install and Configure

-Currently, it only supports FireFox and Chrome on a Windows system.
+Currently, it only supports FireFox and Chrome.
 You can follow the below steps to install it:

 ### Install